 Sugar alcohols such as sorbitol, mannitol, and xylitol may cause stomach cramps and diarrhea when eaten in large amounts.

 Sugar is on the United States Food and Drug Administration's (FDA) list of safe foods.
 It contains 16 calories per teaspoon or 16 calories per 4 grams and can be used in moderation.

 The American Heart Association (AHA) recommends limiting the amount of added sugars in your diet.
 The recommendation extends to all types of added sugars.

 - Women should get no more than 100 calories per day from sugar (about 6 teaspoons or 25 grams of sugar).

-The Dietary Guidelines for Americans also recommends limiting added sugars to no more than 10% of your calories per day.
+The United States Department of Agriculture (USDA) Dietary Guidelines for Americans also recommends limiting added sugars to no more than 10% of your calories per day.
 Some ways to reduce your intake of added sugars include: